randy3k/Terminus/README.md

 It is known that Terminus sometimes consumes a lot of memory after extensive use.
 It is because Sublime Text keeps an infinite undo stack.
 There is virtually no fix unless upstream provides an API to work with the undo stack.
 Meanwhile, users could execute `Terminus: Reset` to release the memory.

+This issue has been fixed in Sublime Text >= 4114 and Terminus v0.3.20.

 ### Color issue when maximizing and minimizing terminal

 It is known that the color of the scrollback history will be lost when a terminal is maximized or minimized from or to the panel.
 There is no fix for this issue.